 The CARES Act ushers in additional challenges to pension plan sponsors

-Recognizing this, Congress included two types of funding relief in the CARES Act for single-employer pension plans.
-These are:
+Recognizing this, Congress included two types of funding relief in the Coronavirus Aid, Relief, and Economic Security (CARES) Act for single-employer pension plans.

 2 An alternative funded status for determination of benefit restrictions

 The CARES Act also allows employers to use an earlier adjusted funding target attainment percentage (AFTAP) in determining whether Section 436 benefit restrictions apply for plan years that include calendar year 2020.
 These restrictions could include the freezing of benefits or limiting the availability of lump-sum or other accelerated distributions.
 Under this rule, a plan with a July 1 to June 30 plan year could use the AFTAP for a plan year beginning July 1, 2018, for plan years beginning July 1, 2019, and July 1, 2020.

 In any case, we advise you to stay on top of this ever-changing situation—and work closely with your actuary.

 For more background on how the new laws affect your plan, watch a replay ofJohn Hancock’s “CARES Act webinar” or review the other resources available on our COVID-19 page.
 To be sure you’re prepared for these important changes, please talk to your retirement plan administrator, plan consultant, or financial professional.